Frequently Asked Questions

-- Why won't the police just come and arrest the homeless people?
+- Why won't the police arrest people experiencing homelessness?

-- Why does the city have so many homeless people?
+- Why does Portland have so many people experiencing homelessness?

 - What is the City going to do to end homelessness?

-- What does the City's State of Emergency in Housing and Homelessness do?
+- What does the City's State of Emergency on Housing and Homelessness do?

 - What are the City's policies on camping?